K-theory and topological cyclic homology of henselian pairs: Introduction

 \subsection{Acknowledgments}

 We are grateful to Benjamin Antieau, Bhargav Bhatt, Lars Hesselholt, Thomas Nikolaus, and Peter Scholze for helpful discussions.
-The second author would like to thank the Universit\'e Paris 13, the Institut de Math\'ematiques de Jussieu, and the University of Copenhagen for hospitality during which parts of this work were done.
+We thank the referees for many helpful comments on an earlier version of the paper.
+The second author would like to thank the Universit\'e Paris 13, the Institut de Math\'ematiques de Jussieu-Paris Rive Gauche, and the University of Copenhagen for hospitality during which parts of this work were done.
 The first author was supported by Lars Hesselholt's Niels Bohr Professorship.
 This work was done while the second author was a Clay Research Fellow.